jenyckee/jenyckee/README.md

 ### Hi there 👋

-My name is Jeroen, I'm a Software Engineer from Belgium.
+My name is Jeroen, I'm a Software Engineer from Belgium 🇧🇪 living in Paris 🇫🇷

 <!--